Automating Computational Design with Generative AI: Evaluation

-To compare the performance of the different un-tuned and fined-tuned diffusion models we defined a large set of 43 test prompts that evaluate different features representing practical request as well as challenging situations for the diffusion models.
-The prompts classify into the following categories: \begin{description} \item[Valid Plan:] First, we evaluate how many of the generated images show a valid floor plan that is not cut off and contains at least some recognizable symbology. \item[Overfit Check:] Second, we check if the fine-tuned models do not overfit on the training samples, by prompting for human faces expecting that we do not get floor plans. \item[Quantify Objects/Rooms:] To see if the model can understand quantities we query for \enquote{few} (less than 7) and \enquote{many} (more than 6) windows/doors and rooms/kittchen/bathrooms. \item[Count of Objects/Rooms:] Instead of asking for fuzzy quantities, we ask for specific counts (2, 4, 6) of windows/doors and rooms/kittchen/bathrooms. \item[Remove Objects/Rooms:] To check if the model has semantic understanding of core terms, we ask it to remove them and e.\,g.\ create a building with no windows/doors or no kitchens, etc. (Note: this is not done through negative prompts, as we want to test the ability of the models to turn structured queries into semantically sound plans.) \item[Recolour Objects/Rooms:] To see if the model has semantic understanding of the colour and term encoding that we use, we ask special queries to change the colour of doors/windows and rooms like kitchen, etc. \item[Arrange Rooms:] To see if the model has spatial understanding, we request specific shapes of the room arrangement like L-, C-, or O-shapes, rectangular shapes, and multiple separated buildings. \end{description}
+To compare the performance of the different un-tuned and fined-tuned diffusion models we defined a large set of 43 test prompts that represent various practical request as well as specific challenging situations for the diffusion models.
+These prompts are based on the structure of the training prompts, and were created such that they each invoke different aspects of that training.
+The prompts are classified into the following categories, according to which challenges they pose to the model: \begin{description} \item[Valid Plan:] First, we evaluate how many of the generated images show a valid floor plan that is not cut off and contains at least some recognizable symbology. \item[Overfit Check:] Second, we check if the fine-tuned models do not overfit on the training samples.
+We consider a model overfitted if it responds to a prompt asking for a face with a floor plan, as “face” is semantically far from floor plan, we assume that the model always responds with floor plans even if not asked for and thus does not differentiate the tokens well enough. \item[Quantify Objects/Rooms:] To see if the model can understand quantities we query for \enquote{few} (less than 7) and \enquote{many} (more than 6) windows/doors and rooms/kitchens/bathrooms. \item[Count of Objects/Rooms:] Instead of asking for fuzzy quantities, we ask for specific counts (2, 4, 6) of windows/doors and rooms/kittchen/bathrooms. \item[Remove Objects/Rooms:] To check if the model has semantic understanding of core terms, we ask it to remove them and e.\,g.\ create a building with no windows/doors or no kitchens, etc. (Note: this is not done through negative prompts, as we want to test the ability of the models to turn structured queries into semantically sound plans.) \item[Recolour Objects/Rooms:] To see if the model has semantic understanding of the colour and term encoding that we use, we ask special queries to change the colour of doors/windows and rooms like kitchen, etc. \item[Arrange Rooms:] To see if the model has spatial understanding, we request specific shapes of the room arrangement like L-, C-, or O-shapes, rectangular shapes, and multiple separated buildings. \end{description}